What is an Employee Assistance Program (EAP)?

 • Coach you on how to access these services

-In some cases, the community services recommended by your EAP will be free or offered for a fee on a sliding scale.
+In some cases, these additional services are free or offered for a fee on a sliding scale.
 Your group health plan may assist in covering some of the cost through reimbursement.
-Note: you may need a referral from a medical physician to be reimbursed.
+Note: in some cases, you may need a referral from a medical physician to be reimbursed.
 Your group health benefits plan should have these details available to you.
-Your human resource advisor, a union representative or your supervisor can also assist in finding this information.
+Your Human Resource advisor, a union representative or your supervisor can also assist in finding this information.

 See Health resources for tools and resources to manage your health and wellness and information to help others.

 Note: This is for general information only.
-Check with your employer to get information about any benefits, including EAP that they provide to you.
+Check with your employer to get contact information for any benefits, including EAP, provided to you.

-If you’re a Canada Life plan member, go to https://my.canadalife.com/sign-in to learn more about your benefits and to see if an EAP is covered on your benefits plan.
+If you’re a Canada Life plan member, go to https://my.canadalife.com/sign-in to learn more about your benefits and to see if an EAP is available through your benefits plan.

 Share this with anyone who wants to know more about EAPs.